Lucy Watt, counsellor MBACP (reg) and therapist

 I am a Humanistic counsellor and therapist.
 I am predominantly Person-Centred in my approach, although I have also trained in Gestalt and Transactional Analysis counselling and integrate elements of these approaches in my work.

 This means I believe we all have a tendency to move towards what we need in life, so long as the conditions (including care and love) around us are, and have been, supportive and accepting of our needs.
 Many of us learn, throughout our lives, that some of our real needs and feelings are not acceptable to others, and therefore we find it difficult to accept them ourselves.
-This can result in anxiety, depression, shame, emotional numbness, self-hatred and other forms of distress, as we adapt ourselves and ignore our true needs.
+This can result in anxiety, depression, shame, emotional numbness, self-hatred, self-destructive patterns and other forms of distress, as we adapt ourselves and ignore our true needs.

 In a healing relationship with an empathic therapist, we can experience these needs and feelings as being truly accepted and prized by another human being, and therefore we become able to better accept them in ourselves.
 When we accept our needs (for example, for love, respect, rest, excitement, relationships, expression of anger, release of tears, etc.), we become better able to meet them, to trust ourselves and to lead a more authentic and fulfilling life.

 If you come to counselling with me, you will be setting the pace of the work.
 We will work with whatever you want to bring and at whatever pace and depth you choose.
 I will facilitate the work, but I will not act as an expert pretending that I know best.
-You are the expert in your own experience and I will support you growing to feel confident about trusting yourself.
+You are the expert in your own experience and I will support you to grow and feel more confident about trusting yourself.

 One of my interests is in working with clients who find it difficult to recognise what they are really feeling and who may feel detached from their feelings.

 My non-judgemental approach has been particularly supportive to clients struggling with self-esteem issues, those who have internalised critical messages from others in their lives, and also people who are battling with shame related to events in their past.
-This approach has supported clients start to believe that they are fundamentally okay.
+This approach has supported clients to start to accept that they are fundamentally okay.